pranaydhore/Netflix-Analysis-By-Power-BI/README.md

   <h1>Netflix Analysis Using Power BI</h1>

   <h2>1.
 Introduction</h2>
   <p>This project involves analyzing Netflix data using Power BI and DAX to gain insights into content distribution, genre trends, release patterns, and regional performance.
-The dataset includes movie and TV show details, such as titles, genres, release years, and countries of origin.</p>
+The dataset includes movie and TV show details, such as titles, genres, release years, and countries of origin.
+Netflix analysis using Power BI offers a comprehensive view of the company's performance, content, and user engagement, helping stakeholders make data-driven decisions.
+Power BI, a powerful business analytics tool from Microsoft, can extract, transform, and visualize vast amounts of data to reveal trends, insights, and patterns.
+By analyzing Netflix data through Power BI, the company and its partners can optimize content offerings, improve user experience, and enhance profitability.
+Below is a detailed breakdown of how Netflix analysis can be conducted using Power BI.</p>

   <h2>2.
 Dataset Overview</h2>
   <p>The dataset, <code>netflix.csv</code>, contains the following key columns:</p>